What is vulvar cancer?

 Some factors that may increase your risk of vulvar cancer can include:

-- A precancerous condition called vulvar intraepithelial neoplasia (VIN) that causes changes in the surface of the vulvar.
+- A precancerous condition called vulvar intraepithelial neoplasia (VIN) that causes changes in the surface of the vulva.
 The vulvar may itch, burn or feel sore.

 - Infection with the human papillomavirus (HPV) can cause you to develop VIN.
 HPV is a common sexually transmitted infection and most women with HPV don’t develop vulvar or any other sort of cancer.